JadenGeller/CS-81-Project/docs/logs/c/milestones.md

    - [ ] Infix operators
       - [x] Operator should not store global precedence/associativity
       - [x] Generalize prefix and postfix operators can eventually be supported
-      - [ ] Make it possible to threat anything starting with a certain symbol as an operator
+      - [ ] Make it possible to treat anything starting with a certain symbol as an operator
    - [x] Remove Matchable/Parsable/Enumerable protocols
    - [ ] Update testcases to work with modifications
-   - [ ] Replace dependency injection with parsing context
+   - [x] Replace dependency injection with parsing context
 - [x] Pretty printer
    - [x] Lexing tokens
    - [x] Parsing tokens